 We needed a 24″ vanity to fit along this wall and I loved the simplicity of this one from Kohler.
 We’d had a pedestal sink in the house we rented before moving here and the lack of storage drove me crazy, so my primary focus was finding a petite vanity that wasn’t short on storage.
 This one has two doors and a drawer underneath it that’s great for keeping extra soaps and toilet paper out of sight.
 This sink fit right on top of the vanity base and we topped it off with these knobs and this drawer pull at the bottom to match the faucet.

 I was excited to order appliqué monogram hand towels and fell in love with the designs in this Etsy shop.
 The owner Leslie was a delight to work with (she sent proofs and tweaked the font of the “B” because I’m a little obsessive when it comes to monograms) and the quality of the towels is insane (I paid a little more for the “premium” towels and they are truly luxurious).
 She’s temporarily closed her shop for the summer but her work is worth the wait if you can hold off until the fall!
-The towel bar is this style from Pottery Barn.
+I opted for a towel bar over a towel ring — the one I chose is this style from Pottery Barn.

 And a gratuitous shot of our toilet paper holder because I’m always searching for more photos before I place an order without seeing something in person!
 It’s the same style as the towel bar above and then we have this seagrass wastebasket.